Caltech-IPAC/firefly/docs/firefly-api-overview.md

 |params      | object literal, plotting parameters for FITS Viewer |

-Coverage is is a an image, which includes all points of a catalog.
-Coverage is computed by looking at columns in the tables.
+Coverage is a an image, which includes all points of a catalog.
+Coverage image size is computed by looking at columns in the tables.
 If you use the default column names you do not have to specify how to determine the center or the four corners.

  - **ALL_CORNERS**:   Determines if the coverage will use the box style and what corners will be used.
                         Should be specified as a string with the values comma separated.
 For example-